ceg2350s25-echuri/ceg2350s25-echuri/README.md

 ### To address this problem, I wanted to build a service that connects to your email inbox using OAuth and shows you your entire digital footprint- a grid of all the services you have ever registered for using that email address.

-### You'll be able to "reclaim" your data from any service by submitting a data deletion request within the data removal rights granted to you underneath GDPR laws.
+### You'll be able to "reclaim" your data from any service by submitting a data removal request to any company you want to reclaim data from.
+That company must then delete your data in compliance under GDPR law.
 If any services you use are compromised in a data breach, your eamil address will be checked for in the data breach dump.
-If it's found then the user will be notified that they have been compromised and which service is responsible for leaking their information.
+If it's found then the user will be notified that one of the services in their footprint has been compromised

 [Work in Progress Example]
 ![NVIDIA_Share_ZxRQ2F8cEI](https://github.com/user-attachments/assets/2431098c-6cae-4846-909c-e39151e30278)